 I get asked quite frequently for more information on monopolies and concentrated financial power.
 Books, papers articles, and so forth.
 So here you go.
 This is a list of books and articles on the history of monopoly power and its effects.
 Some of them are written by Open Markets people, some are written by friends of ours, some are written by people we admire.

-Cornered: The New Monopoly Capitalism and the Economics of Destruction, by Barry C. Lynn.
+Goliath: The Hundred Year War Between Monopoly Power and Democracy.
 The best introduction to America’s monopoly problem, and its political origins.

 Corruption in America: From Benjamin Franklin’s Snuff Box to Citizen’s United, by Zephyr Teachout.
 Details how concentration of economic power is the single biggest factor in the corruption of U.S. democracy.